GAMIFICATION AGAINST CRIMINALITY

 Character-building is our last puzzle piece towards transforming our participants’ chances for a better future.
 The activities here aim to promote a positive and proactive mentality, primarily via two types of quests:

-1. Leadership training: Inspirational days where the participants get to develop their ability to lead both themselves and others.
+1. Leadership training: This is inspirational days where the participants get to develop their ability to lead both themselves and others.
 These days can, for example, be about different leadership styles, setting goals or managing conflicts.

-2. Conversations/ Talks: We meet the participants, alone or in groups, for coaching and value-driven conversations so they can evaluate their motivations and direction in life, but also so they can challenge their limiting thoughts and beliefs of the world.
+2. Conversations/ Talks: We meet the participants, alone or in groups, for coaching and value-driven conversations so they can evaluate their motivations and direction in life, but also so that they can challenge their limiting mindsets and beliefs of the world.

 Rewards